nikaspran/coffee-to-ts/README.md

 # coffee-to-ts

-> A command line utility to transform CoffeeScript files to TypeScript
+A command line utility to transform CoffeeScript files to TypeScript

+**[NOT ACTIVELY MAINTAINED]** This project is not actively maintained.
+Feel free to use it if it works for you and submit PRs but it's unlikely that I will personally be making any active changes.

 ## Prerequisites